 A good example of SaaS is Google Docs.
 Google Docs is a productivity suite that is free for anyone to use.
-Creating a Google account is free.
-All you have to do is log in to google.com/docs and you instantly have access to a powerful word processor, spreadsheet application, and presentation creator.
-These online services provided by Google are managed directly from the web browser and require zero installation.
+All you have to do is log-in and you instantly have access to a word processor, spreadsheet application, and presentation creator.
+Google’s online services are managed directly from the web browser and require zero installation.
 You can access your Google Docs from any computer or mobile device with a web browser.

 Platform as a Service

-One of the simpler examples of PaaS is Facebook.
-Developers can create specific applications for the Facebook platform using proprietary APIs and make that app available to any Facebook user.
+Facebook is an example of PaaS.
+Developers can create specific applications for the Facebook platform using proprietary APIs and make that application available to any Facebook user.
 Some applications integrate a user’s Twitter and Facebook account, others integrate a database with a Facebook profile.